Sunday, September 20, 2009

 There is an arboretum on the sanctuary dedicated to Ted Grisez, whom I met on Botanical Society of Western Pennsylvania trips.

-From the Jamestown Audubon Society's website:
+From the Jamestown Audubon Society's

 So without further ado, I present some June wildflowers of Burgeson Wildlife Sanctuary.